Not too long ago, I reread my copy of They Like Jesus, but Not the Church by Dan Kimball (2007).

-Kimball gears his book at those who want to get out of the Christian subculture and actually engage people in spiritual conversation.
+Kimball gears his book at those wanting to get out of the Christian subculture and engage people in spiritual conversation.

-I found myself nodding in agreement way too many times, guilty as charged.
+I found myself nodding in agreement too many times, guilty as charged.

 Most of us, including many of you who read this blog, would probably agree that